10 Reasons to go to South Korea

 Don’t let the bright lights and shiny buildings fool you into thinking that Korea only has eyes for the future, Koreans have a proud sense of identity and a strong connection to their past.

-You’ll see Korea’s vast and fascinating history everywhere: ancient walls dotted across city and countryside, statues — old and new — in parks, islands and mountains, and temples, tombs and monuments peacefully coexisting with skyscrapers and wilderness alike.
-It’s got cultural villages where each picture-perfect little building remains someone’s home — and perhaps your home too for the night.
+You’ll see Korea’s history everywhere: ancient walls dotted across city and countryside, statues — old and new — in parks, islands and mountains, and temples, tombs and monuments, peacefully coexisting with skyscrapers and countryside alike.
+There are cultural villages where each picture-perfect building remains someone’s home or business.

 Seoul itself has not one but five royal palaces, all unique in their own way, with dramatic gates and vibrant colors adorning every wall and roof.